-A master guitarist and honors graduate of the New England Conservatory of Music, John toured as Van Morrison’s lead guitarist at age 17 and was named “one of the best guitarists of our time” by Ed Ward of National Public Radio.
-He went on to compose 10 CDs of his own compositions including the songs, “September Grass”, and “Bittersweet” that were both recorded and released by James Taylor.
+In his 50th year of writing songs John is a master guitarist and honors graduate of the New England Conservatory of Music.
+John toured, as Van Morrison’s lead guitarist at age 17, was a songwriter of James Taylor and his own bands.
+He has written hundreds of songs and instrumentals.
+He’s released 15 CDs of his own music and was named “one of the best guitarists of our time” by Ed Ward of National Public Radio.
+He wrote and has widely performed his musical monologue, The Red Guitar, including at the Edinburgh Fringe Festival, earning 4 and 5 star reviews.
 John brings his musical gifts to What She Knows, weaving the work together with atmospheric sounds, tuneful melodies, and his two powerful original songs, “A Way Through” and “It Wasn’t Your Fault.”
-The music found in the sidebar of this website was composed and performed by John Sheldon, taken from his CD Slow Down which can be found on his web site: johnsheldon.com.
+His music can be found on his web site: johnsheldon.com.

 Jackie Humphreys, Clinical Consultant, LICSW

-Present at all performances, Jackie is available to audience members needing someone to talk to.
-She also co-leads Time To Tell workshops with Donna.
-Jackie has more than two decades experience in the field of child trauma including 10 years as a Victim Advocate and Coordinator of the Child Abuse Unit for a District Attorney’s office.
-She was also a clinician at a Children’s Advocacy Center for over six years where she provided treatment to children and families impacted by trauma.
-Jackie has a private practice providing individual, group and family therapy for children adolescents and adults.
-She incorporates yoga and mindfulness practices into her treatment in order to address the physiological aspects of suffering.
+Present at all performances, Jackie is available to audience members needing support.
+She also co-leads Time To Tell What We Know workshops with Donna.
+Jackie has over 20 years of experience in the field of child trauma including 10 years as a Victim Advocate and Coordinator of the Child Abuse Unit for a District Attorney’s office.
+She served on the clinical team at a Children’s Advocacy Center for over six years providing treatment to children and families impacted by trauma.
+She is now the Mental Health Consultant to a CAC.
+Jackie has a private practice providing individual and group therapy for all ages.
+She incorporates yoga and mindfulness practices into her treatment to address the physiological aspects of trauma.
 She has led over 100 trainings, locally and nationally, on many aspects of child trauma, including secondary traumatic stress.
 Jackie’s passion and commitment to healing and preventing child abuse is rooted in her own recovery from incest.